zzzprojects/docs/entityframework-extensions.net/pages/documentations/delete-from-query.md

 ## Purpose
 `Deleting` entities using `SaveChanges` normally requires loading them first in the `ChangeTracker`.
 These additional round-trips are often not necessary.

-`DeleteFromQuery` gives you access to directly execute a `DELETE` statement in the database and provide a **HUGE** performance improvement.
+`DeleteFromQuery` gives you access to directly execute a `DELETE` statement in the database and provides a **HUGE** performance improvement.

 ## Performance Comparisons